An index to this series appears in the header of the first post.

 - They all date from the second ostrich feather boom.
 The period for their construction runs from 1902 to 1914.
 You will sometimes see their design called “Victorian,” though all were built after the death of Queen Victoria.

-- They were constructed as private homes.
+- They were constructed as private villas.
 Architects like Charles Bullock designed both public buildings (such as the C.P.
 Nel Museum building) and Feather Palaces, but these obviously have different purposes.

 - Only some of them are found in Oudtshoorn.
 Several feather families built both town houses and farm houses.
 You will need to drive the highway from Ladismith to De Rust to see the broader collection.